Museum of Berkshire Aviation

-The Museum of Berkshire Aviation is a small aviation museum in Woodley, a suburb of Reading in Berkshire, England.
+The Museum of Berkshire Aviation is a small aviation museum in Woodley, a town in Berkshire, England.
 The museum is on the edge of the site of the former Woodley Aerodrome and many of its exhibits relate to the Phillips & Powis company, later renamed Miles Aircraft, which was based there from 1932 to 1947.

+Collections

-Other aircraft exhibited were built by Handley Page (Reading) Ltd, and by Fairey Aviation at White Waltham near Maidenhead.
+Many of the aircraft exhibited were built by Handley Page (Reading) Ltd, and by Fairey Aviation at White Waltham near Maidenhead.

 Despite being a small museum, several of the exhibits are unique survivors.
-These include a Miles Martinet (a World War II target tug), the only Miles Student two-seat side-by-side jet trainer ever built, and a Fairey Jet Gyrodyne — a composite helicopter and autogyro, or gyrodyne.
+These include a Miles Martinet (a World War II target tug), the only Miles Student two-seat side-by-side jet trainer ever built, and a Fairey Jet Gyrodyne – a composite helicopter and autogyro, or gyrodyne.